The Way I Talk

-"The Way I Talk" is a song recorded by American country artist Morgan Wallen.
-The song was co-written by Jessi Alexander, Ben Hayslip, and Chase McGill.
-It was Wallen's debut single and the lead single from his debut studio album If I Know Me.
+"The Way I Talk" is both a song and the title of an extended play by American country music singer Morgan Wallen.
+The song was written by Jessi Alexander, Ben Hayslip, and Chase McGill, and was released as Wallen's debut single and the lead single from his debut studio album If I Know Me.

 Background

 The song was written by Ben Hayslip, Jessi Alexander, and Chase McGill, but Wallen felt a personal connection to the song upon hearing it.
-He stated "It’s about “the things that I’m proud of and the way that I live, and it was just a perfect match to me."
+He stated "It's about "the things that I'm proud of and the way that I live, and it was just a perfect match to me".

 Critical reception

-Whiskey Riff gave a favourable review of the song, highlighting the lyric “Man it ain’t my fault, I just live the way I talk” stating they "wish more people would live that way as well".
+Whiskey Riff gave a favourable review of the song, highlighting the lyric "Man it ain't my fault, I just live the way I talk" stating they "wish more people would live that way as well".
 The Country Note noted Wallen's "dynamic vocal delivery", stating the track "features a sound straight out of the modern South, combining elements of both country and rock".

 Commercial performance

-"The Way I Talk" reached peaks of #35 on Billboard Hot Country Songs, #30 on Country Airplay, and #50 on Canada Country.
+"The Way I Talk" reached peaks of number 35 on the Billboard Hot Country Songs chart, number 30 on the Country Airplay chart, and number 50 on the Canada Country chart.
 This marked Wallen's first entries on each chart.
-It has been certified Gold by Music Canada.
+It has been certified gold by Music Canada.